Topic Standards for Climate Change and Energy

-The Climate Change Topic Standard(s) will be reviewed in line with the most recent developments and the relevant authoritative intergovernmental instruments in the field of climate change, greenhouse gas (GHG) emissions, and energy.
+The Climate Change and Energy Topic Standards have been reviewed and updated in line with the most recent developments and the relevant authoritative intergovernmental instruments in the field of climate change, greenhouse gas (GHG) emissions, and energy.

-Since the GRI Standards and disclosures on climate change-related issues were last revised in 2013, the topic of climate change has received significant attention at the international level and in the global sustainable development agenda.
-This attention is in line with the increasing recognition of the need for more effective climate action, as recognized in the Paris Agreement (2015) by the Intergovernmental Panel on Climate Change (IPCC)’s reports as well as the International Energy Agency (IEA).
+The objectives for revising the GRI Standards and disclosures on climate-related issues, alongside aligning with latest authoritative instruments were to incorporate new issues reflecting stakeholders expectations beyond GHG emissions and to create transparency on climate reporting.
+This attention is in line with the increasing recognition of the need for more effective climate action, as recogized in the Paris Agreement (2015) by the Intergovernmental Panel on Climate Change (IPCC)'s reports as well as the International Energy Agency (IEA).

 Read the Project Proposal for more information.